CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ## Notes

-### Understanding the computer 💻
+### Interacting with computers 💻

 Modern computers are highly complex devices.
 It would be too difficult to list all the components that make up a modern computer.
-Instead, we can form a useful abstraction to make sense of what a computer is and what it does.
-An **abstraction** is a simplification that we use to focus on certain key aspects of a particular thing.
-In other words, we can form an **abstraction** of a computer that can give us some limited understanding of it.
-At the same time, we don't need to delve into the complex inner workings of the computer itself.
-So we begin with the following abstraction:
+We don't need to understand the inner workings of a computer ( how it is built) so we can start with a simplified definition:

-{{<note title="Abstraction" type="info">}}
+{{<note title="Definition" type="info">}}

 A computer is a device used to store and process data.
 Computers have the capacity to store data through their memory and the ability to change this data through its processing capacity.

 {{</note>}}

-### Interacting with the computer

 As a user, we don't need to understand the complexities of the computer's inner workings.
 As users we need to harness the computer's memory and processing ability to perform certain tasks.

+### 🕹️ Using an interface

+As a user, we want to interact with a computer without understanding how it is built.
+Every day we interact with machines to carry out some certain tasks: in most of these cases we have no idea how these machines are built.
+It would be impossible to use complex technology if we had to know how these machines were built at the same time.

+Instead we make use of **interfaces**.
+An interface can be thought of as a boundary that allows communication between user and machine.
+The user will ask the machine to carry out certain tasks via the interface.
+We can think of the interface as a gateway between the user and the machine.

+For example, we may want to withdraw money from an ATM machine.
+We go to a machine in the wall with a screen and a keypad.
+The **screen and the keypad** form the user interface in this case.
+We can use this user interface to ask the machine to carry out certain tasks - like give my balance, or please withdraw some money from my account.

+{{<note title="Activity" type="info">}}

+Try and define the **user interface** for the following machines:

+- a calculator
+- a microwave
+- a desktop lamp

+{{</note>}}

+### Terminal interface

-For this purpose, we can issue commands or instructions to the computer for it to carry out some tasks.
-A computer terminal is an application where users can enter commands to a computer.
+As with any other machine, programmers need computer interfaces to ask machines to carry out tasks.

+A computer terminal is an **interface** where users can issue commands to a computer.
 On a Mac, the terminal looks like this:

 ![terminal](terminal.png)

-The terminal appears as a window on the computer, prompting users for inputs.
+The terminal appears as a window on the computer, prompting users for instructions.
 So we can input a command into the prompt and hit enter for the computer to execute this command.
 For example, we can input the `ls` command into the terminal:

 ![enter-ls-command](enter-ls-command.png)

 We can then press enter to issue this command to the computer and get a response:

 ![ls-feedback](ls-feedback.png)

+As users enter text instructions and receive text output, we say that the terminal is a **text-based interface**.

 ### Writing computer instructions